 Both providers offer Sky TV as an add-on, but the experience differs significantly.
 Sky broadband customers can bundle either Sky Essential TV or Sky Ultimate TV with their broadband and pay less than they would taking the services separately.
 NOW customers can add Essential TV at checkout, or sign up for Sky Ultimate TV or NOW Entertainment & HBO Max separately - but there's no bundling discount either way.

 Ultimate TV isn't offered to NOW customers at checkout, which matters given what the package now includes.
-From 26 March 2026, Sky Ultimate TV adds Disney+, HBO Max and Hayu alongside the existing Netflix, Sky Atlantic, and Discovery+ offering - making it one of the more comprehensive TV packages available.
+Sky Ultimate TV now includes Disney+, HBO Max and Hayu alongside Netflix, Sky Atlantic, and Discovery+ - making it one of the most comprehensive TV packages available from a single provider.

 Here's how the bundle pricing compares:

-For households that want both broadband and a broad streaming package, Sky Ultimate TV at £22 per month brings over 150 live channels plus Netflix, Disney+, HBO Max, Hayu, Discovery+, Prime Video, Paramount+, and Apple TV+.
+For households that want both broadband and a broad streaming package, Sky Ultimate TV at £23 per month brings over 130 live channels plus HBO Max, Disney+ and Hayu.
 Taken with Sky broadband, the bundle discount makes it hard to justify going elsewhere.

 Read more in our guide to Sky TV versus NOW TV.